jmk1729/PIAACMCsimul/doc/PIAACMCsimul_DesignSteps_Mono.md

 ## STEP 000 (MODE=0): Create an idealized centrally obscured apodized PIAACMC monochromatic design

 This is meant as a starting point for the PIAACMC, which will then be optimized further.
-This step takes a few minutes, and upon normal completion, display:
+This step takes a few minutes, and upon normal completion, displays:

 ~~~
 ./runPIAACMC REACHED STATE EXIT POINT (1)